openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 * Proxy server buffers a configurable amount of incoming data and then encodes it via PyECLib we called this a 'segment' of an object.
 * Proxy distributes the output of the encoding of a segment to the various object nodes it gets from the EC ring, we call these 'fragments' of the segment
 * Each fragment carries opaque metadata for use by the PyECLib
-* Object metadata is used to store meta about both the fragments and the objects; we call an object, as stored on node, an 'EC Archive' and needs to be system metadata.
+* Object metadata is used to store meta about both the fragments and the objects
+* An 'EC Archive' is what's stored on disk and is a collection of fragments appended
 * The EC archives container metadata contains information about the original object, not the EC archive
 * Here is a 50K foot overview: